gnosis/dx-docs/source/index.rst

 Documentation for the Smart Contracts
 -------------------------------------
-To get a deeper knowdedge about the DutchX mechanisms, and the math behind them, check out the :download:`DutchX Documentation <./_static/docs/DutchX_Documentation.pdf>` for the smart contracts.
+To get a deeper knowledge about the DutchX mechanisms, and the math behind them, check out the :download:`DutchX Documentation <./_static/docs/DutchX_Documentation.pdf>` for the smart contracts.